kubaneko/kubaneko.github.io/_posts/2022-09-01-hackage-package-rank.md

 ## Future work

+In its basic form the project is complete but there are several other improvements that could be made.

 - once Reverse dependencies are accepted, they should be added to PackageRank
 - my next goal is to make a cache for PackageRank values and values for freshness calculations, so freshness for dependencies can be calculated efficiently.
 - most downloads ever per month - would enable comparing the popularity of a package presently versus in the past.